gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - the old Deno-based npm packaging scripts have been removed
 - contributor publishing notes now point at the Node packaging path without caveating Deno internals

 This means the remaining Deno surface no longer includes the npm packaging workflow.
-It is now limited to the shared typecheck path and the isolated legacy LaTeX test area.
+It is now limited to the shared typecheck path.

 ## Main cleanup targets today

 ### Remaining Deno-oriented cleanup

-- Deno-based tests and checks that still run through `deno test` and `deno check`, now mainly the isolated LaTeX parser suites plus the shared typecheck path
+- Deno-based checks that still run through `deno check`, now mainly the shared typecheck path
 - legacy contributor notes and helper scripts that still mention Deno-specific publishing or task flows
 - optional or inactive code paths that still describe Gustwind as Deno-first